Marcus Hook, Pennsylvania: Transportation

-As of 2020, there were 7.25 mi of public roads in Marcus Hook, of which 1.90 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 5.35 mi were maintained by the borough.
+As of 2020, 7.25 mi of public roads were in Marcus Hook, of which 1.90 mi were maintained by the Pennsylvania Department of Transportation and 5.35 mi were maintained by the borough.

 U.S. Route 13 (10th Street) is the main road through the borough, leading northeast 4 mi to Chester, and southwest 9 mi to Wilmington, Delaware.
-Pennsylvania Route 452 (Market Street) intersects US 13 in the center of the borough and leads north 1 mi to Interstate 95 Exit 2, and 7 mi to U.S. Route 1 west of Media.
-Marcus Hook station is a SEPTA train station on the Wilmington/Newark Line providing service to Center City Philadelphia, Wilmington, and Newark, Delaware.
+Pennsylvania Route 452 (Market Street) intersects US 13 in the center of the borough and leads north 1 mi to Interstate 95 Exit 2 and 7 mi to U.S. Route 1 west of Media.
+Marcus Hook station is a SEPTA train station on the Wilmington/Newark Line providing service to Center City Philadelphia and Wilmington and Newark, Delaware.
 SEPTA Route 119 bus also services Marcus Hook along its route between Chester Transit Center and Cheyney University.